Avuxo/wa2/README.md

 ## Debug Information

-There is some information about the game context as well as subtitle playback that can be displayed on screen if the project is compiled using the `_DEBUG` preprocessor definition.
+There is some information about the game context as well as subtitle playback that can be displayed on screen if the project is compiled using the `_TTL_DEBUG` preprocessor definition.